From Mark Thompson:

 Why am I asking you to be involved?

-If you are one of the many people who has struggled or is struggling with internet pornography, I doubt that you will need persuading that this is a good thing for us to be doing.
+If you are one of the people who has struggled with internet pornography, I doubt that you will need persuading that this is a good thing for us to be doing.
 I encourage you to take this opportunity to be strengthened and protected, perhaps decisively.
 It may be wise for you to seek more help than this, but this may well play a large part in putting this struggle behind you.
 Others certainly testify to finding it so.

 If you are a person who has never struggled in this area, may I suggest that there are two good reasons for you to be involved nonetheless.